cflynn07/myblog/posts/2019-03-04-helm-update-with-new-values.md

 using `--reuse-values` will lead to the correct yaml being generated.

 <pre class="prettyprint">
-// This wont cause any changes to kuberenetes resources since no resources use 'google_analytics' yet
+// This won't cause any changes to kubernetes resources since no resources use 'google_analytics' yet
 $ helm upgrade --install YOUR_DEPLOYMENT --set google_analytics="xxxxxxxxxxxxxxx" .
 </pre>

+After doing this, code can be pushed to the remote git repository and trigger the CI deployment job shown above.